boxiangliu/locuscompare/about.md

-# LocusCompare: Visualization the colocalization of association summary statistics
+# LocusCompare: Visualizing the colocalization of association summary statistics

 ---